Skip to main content Skip to navigation

 Upgrade Preparation Advice

-At the Upgrade interview, you will be accompanied by your Supervisor, who is present as an observer.
+At the Upgrade interview, you will be accompanied by your Supervisor, who will be present to observe and note the discussion.
 The two members of staff who have read the work you have submitted will conduct the interview.
 They will question you about what they have read, and may also ask you about the general framing of the project, your sources, and the prospects for satisfactory completion.
 As part of the interview process, they will speak with you alone regarding the conduct of your supervisions, and they will meet with your Supervisor(s) alone to discuss any matters that they may wish to raise.

-At the conclusion of the Upgrade Interview, your Assessors will draft a formal report making a recommendation.
+At the conclusion of the Upgrade Interview, your Assessors will draft a formal Upgrade Interview report making a recommendation.
 They may make one of four recommendations:

 1. that you be upgraded to PhD registration